Anjali0407-git/Revive_Gallery/README.md

+# REVIVE GALLERY
-# Overview of the application Revive_Gallery
+## Overview of the application Revive_Gallery

 Introducing ReviveGallery, an innovative online marketplace tailored for the buying and selling of second-hand goods.
-What sets our software apart is the groundbreaking inclusion of a unique trustworthiness scoring system.
-This system meticulously evaluates each user's credibility, drawing insights from their transaction history and incorporating feedback and reviews from buyers.
+What sets this software apart is the groundbreaking inclusion of a unique trustworthiness scoring system.
+This system meticulously evaluates each user's credibility incorporating feedback and reviews from buyers.
 Sellers who attain high trustworthiness scores gain exclusive access to advanced features, such as online delivery services and the capability to accept online payments.

 Our primary focus is on bridging the trust gap between buyers and sellers in the online marketplace.
-To foster customer confidence, we have developed a robust system that not only assesses user trustworthiness but also integrates cutting-edge AI techniques for comprehensive quality checks on every item featured in the gallery.
-For buyers, this means an enhanced experience with the ability to scrutinize the quality and condition of items through the provided quality-checking option.
+To foster customer confidence, we have developed a robust system that assesses user trustworthiness.
 ReviveGallery goes beyond conventional online marketplaces by revolutionizing user trust and ensuring the quality of second-hand items.
 This overview encapsulates the core features that make our application a secure and sophisticated platform for individuals seeking to buy or sell pre-owned goods.

-# Instructions for setting up a development environment
+## Instructions for setting up a development environment

 1. Frontend Development (React.js):
    - Begin by ensuring you have Node.js installed on your system.